Degrees and Certifications:

 - Each student has a Google Classroom account linked to my classes.
 It is here that I upload many assignments to be completed on-line.

 - For language arts, we have a reading program ConnectEd (StudySync).
 It's a learning experience designed to engage students and bolster their reading comprehension abilities.
-Each student will also have an account which they can access through the BVMS website, lower-right.
+Each student will also have an account which they can access through Clever using their student account.

-In both Language Arts and Social Science, most essays and projects will be started in class; however, students will need to have access to a computer to complete the assignments.
+In Language Arts, most essays and projects will be started in class; however, students will need to have access to a computer to complete the assignments.
 This can be done in several ways.
 Students can use a computer at home that is available to them, many can use their smartphones, or they can use school computers in the library, before school, at break, lunch, or after school to complete the assignments.
 Additionally, students can use the public library or other public location to access sites necessary to complete work.
-In 6th Grade, we are training the students to 21st century skills by utilizing Google Drive, Google Docs, and Google Classroom for completing, sharing, and turning in assignments.
+We are training the students to 21st century skills by utilizing Google Drive, Google Docs, and Google Classroom for completing, sharing, and turning in assignments.
 This means no more printing at home and forgetting or losing the assignment or flash drive.

-Grades: Classwork and homework are posted by visiting the BVMS website at http://bvms.tvusd.k12.ca.us.
-A student earns the grade by completing assignments and assessments in class and at home.
+Grades: A student earns the grade by completing assignments and assessments in class and at home.
 The easiest way to earn a good grade is by paying attention in class, putting names on papers, being an active member of class, completing assigned work, and being prepared for assessments and tests given.
 If a student has a questions about their grade, it is best if the student lets me know at the start of class.
 Students in middle school who advocate for themselves and discuss questions or problems with the teacher are more likely to advocate for themselves as adults.
-Student who cheat on a tests, either by copying answers or giving answers to other students will receive a discipline referral.
-Grades are calculated by percentages points are:
+Student who cheat on a tests, either by copying answers or giving answers to other students will not receive credit.
+Grades calculated by percentages points are:

 5% TVUSD District Benchmark (2 per semester)